sacalon/sacalon/docs/src/index.md

 # Overview

 ## Introduction

-[Hascal](https://hascal.github.io) is a general-purpose open source programming language that makes it easy to build simple,optimal, reliable, and efficient software.
+**[Hascal](https://hascal.github.io)** is a general purpose and open source programming language designed to build optimal, maintainable, reliable, and efficient software.
 More features of Hascal :

 - [x] Easy to use and easy to learn
 - [x] Multi-paradigm